03anushka03/qiskit-learning/week2/README.md

 - Measurement outcomes were analyzed to verify expected behavior

 These implementations helped bridge the gap between abstract algorithmic descriptions and concrete circuit-level realizations.

 ---

-### 2. Variational Quantum Eigensolver (VQE)

-An introductory implementation of the **Variational Quantum Eigensolver (VQE)** was carried out, including:

-- Construction of a parameterized ansatz
-- Evaluation of expectation values
-- Use of classical optimizers
-- Execution on ideal simulators

-This exercise provided insight into:
-- the hybrid quantum–classical workflow
-- parameter optimization strategies
-- sensitivity of VQE to ansatz choice and circuit depth

----